SchulzLab/TEPIC/README.md

 	./TEPIC.sh -g ../Test/example_sequence.fa -b ../Test/example_regions.bed -o TEPIC-Example -p ../PWMs/1.0/pwm_vertebrates_jaspar_uniprobe_original.PSEM -a ../Test/example_annotation.gtf -w 3000 -e FALSE

-This will generate gene scores for the genes contained in *example_annotation.gtf*, using a window of size 3000bp, all pwms contained in *pwm_vertebrates_jaspar_uniprobe_converted.PSEM*, and without exponential decay.
+This will generate TF-gene scores for the genes contained in *example_annotation.gtf*, using a window of size 3000bp, all pwms contained in *pwm_vertebrates_jaspar_uniprobe_converted.PSEM*, and without exponential decay.

 Additionally, we provide a script to test several annotation versions of TEPIC.
 Execute the script

 	bash runTestCases.sh

 to compute multiple trial cases.
+The script can be found in the folder *Test*.

 ## Position specific energy matrices